From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 Montpellier: The unfamiliar combination of letters in “Montpellier” often leads to mispronunciations such as “Mont-pell-yay” or “Mon-pell-yer” instead of the correct pronunciation, which is “Moan-pul-yay” with a nasal “n” sound, silent “t,” and a slight emphasis on the final syllable.

-LIVE IN MONTPELLIER:
+LIVING IN MONTPELLIER:

-VISIT MONTPELLIER:
+VISITING MONTPELLIER:

-Montpellier has a beautiful old quarter L’Écusson that dates back to medieval times, with an intricate network of narrow cobbled roads where you’ll find hidden restaurants, quaint hotels, shopping and secret gardens.
-Just a little outside the old quarter is la Place de la Comédie with the Esplanade Charles-de-Gaulle running off the north end where you can take a stroll, listen to street performances or have a seat at one of the outdoor cafes, and people watch.
-Other points of interest are le Promenade de Peyrou, a 17th-century Arc de Triomphe, Cathédrale St. Pierre, Fabre museum and an Olympic size pool.
+On the perimeter of the old quarter is “La Place de la Comédie,” with the Esplanade Charles-de-Gaulle running off the north end where you can take a stroll, listen to street performances or have a seat at one of the outdoor cafes, and people watch.

-It’s also a great place to take the kids’ trick or treating.
+It’s also a great place to take the kids trick or treating.

-8. Strasbourg [STRAHS-BOOR] France’sighth biggest city
+8. Strasbourg [STRAHS-BOOR] France’s biggest city

 If you love Germany as much as you love France, you’re going to love Strasbourg.